 - InMotion – Best cloud hosting for small businesses

-Read on for detailed reviews of each one to start comparing features and pricing.
+Read on for detailed reviews of each service so you can start comparing features and pricing.

 Each host also does things a little differently as well.
 After the reviews is a short guide that will help you assess each cloud hosting option.